Mary McKenzie Finlay: Nursing career

 Finlay had joined the Australian Army Nursing Service in 1904.
-She was one of the first six nurses sent from Victoria when she embarked on HMAT Shropshire for Egypt on 20 October 1914.
-On arrival she served briefly in the Egyptian Army Hospital in Cairo before being transferred as assistant matron to the No. 1 Australian General Hospital at Heliopolis.
+Following the outbreak of the First World War, she was one of the first six nurses sent from Victoria when she embarked on HMAT Shropshire for Egypt on 20 October 1914.
+On arrival she served briefly in the Egyptian Army Hospital in Cairo before being transferred as assistant matron to No. 1 Australian General Hospital at Heliopolis.
 In July 1915 she was appointed matron of the Ras-el-Tin convalescent home in Alexandria, with 1500 military patients in her charge.
-In April 1916 she was transferred to Rouen in France as matron at the No. 1 Australian General Hospital.
+In April 1916, she was transferred to Rouen in France as matron at the No. 1 Australian General Hospital.